pmespace/PMS.NEXO/README.md

 # myXSD and XSDEx
 These are tools created to export efficiently NEXO Retailer XSD to C# Classes exported by these tools are used inside PMS.NEXO integrated inside NEXO_XX_SHARED folders

+TO USE ANY OF THESE PACKAGES YOU MUST ALSO DOWNLOAD PMS.COMMON EITHER FROM GITHUB OR NUGET